Columbus Criminal Threats Defense Lawyer

 - Claiming that they did not say anything threatening and that the victim misunderstood or misinterpreted their words

-At Koenig & Owen, LLC, we have been devising customized defense strategies for the people of Columbus for many years.
+At James D. Owen, LLC, we have been devising customized defense strategies for the people of Columbus for many years.
 Our attorneys know which tactics work and which ones do not.
 To have us analyze your case and let you know how best to tackle it, all you have to do is send us a message online.

 Your Trusted Columbus Criminal Threats Defense Lawyer

-If you are currently facing accusations of criminal threats, do not hesitate to call Koenig & Owen, LLC, for immediate legal assistance.
+If you are currently facing accusations of criminal threats, do not hesitate to call James D. Owen, LLC, for immediate legal assistance.
 Our Columbus menacing defense attorneys are ready to help you fight to protect your future.
 To get started, all you have to do is pick up the phone and give us a call.